TRIUMF-Capstone2022/richai/docs/final_report/appendix/supplementary_notebooks.md

 # Supplementary Jupyter notebooks

-This section of the Appendix contains supplementary Jupyter Notebooks that were written during the course of the project.
+This section of the Appendix contains supplementary Jupyter Notebooks that were written during the course of the project to support the project analysis.